-We may be exposed to the effects of interest rate changes primarily as a result of debt used to acquire healthcare facilities, including borrowings under the restated credit facility.
+We may be exposed to the effects of interest rate changes primarily as a result of debt used to acquire healthcare facilities, including borrowings under the Credit Facility.
 The analysis below presents the sensitivity of the market value of our financial instruments to selected changes in market interest rates.
 The range of changes chosen reflects our view of changes which are reasonably possible over a one-year period.

-As of December 31, 2017, we had \$164.9 million outstanding under the Revolving Credit Facility, which bears interest at a variable rate, and \$38.5 million outstanding, net of unamortized debt discount of \$1 million on our third party debt.
-See the "Liquidity and Capital Resources" section of our "Management's Discussion and Analysis of Financial Condition and Results of Operations" section for a detailed discussion of our Revolving Credit Facility.
-At December 31, 2017, LIBOR on our outstanding borrowings was 1.44%.
-Assuming no increase in the amount of our variable interest rate debt, if LIBOR increased 100 basis points, our cash flow would decrease by approximately \$1.7 million annually.
-Susming no increase in the amount of our variable rate debt, if LIBOR were reduced 100 basis points, our cash flow would increase by approximately \$1.7 million annually.
-Our interest rate risk management objectives are to limit the impact of interest rate changes on earnings and cash flows and to lower overall borrowing costs.
-To achieve our objectives, we may borrow at fixed rates or variable rates.
-We also may enter into derivative financial instruments such as interest rate swaps and caps in order to mitigate our interest rate risk on a related financial instrument.
-We will not enter into derivative transactions for speculative purposes.
+As of December 31, 2018, we had \$110.3 million outstanding under the Revolver (before the netting of unamortized deferred financing costs and excluding the Term Loan) that bears interest at a variable rate (before netting of unamortized deferred financing costs).
+See the "Management's Discussion and Analysis of Financial Condition and Results of Operation -Liquidity and Capital Resources" for a detailed discussion of our Credit Facility.
+At December 31, 2018, LIBOR on our outstanding floating rate borrowings was 2.42%.
+Assuming no increase in the amount of our variable interest rate debt, if LIBOR increased 100 basis points, our cash flow would decrease by approximately \$1.1 million annually.
+Assuming no increase in the amount of our variable rate debt, if LIBOR were reduced 100 basis points, our cash flow would increase by approximately \$1.1 million annually.